drksh/legacy/thoughts.md

 		2. /f/{id} (GET)
 	- If that is true, get the ID (from the URL) and check if it is the right path for that file
 		- Maybe?

 ## Ideas
 When typing a password and a file is uploaded then change the text to either:
 	- "I haz secure file"
 	- A lock icon

-# Authentication
-- The model is not password protected
-- If I own/created the model and it is password protected